Dutch National Ballet presents

 Unboxing Ballet 2 combines the three cornerstones of the Dutch National Ballet repertoire: the classical and ever-popular nineteenth-century ballet tradition, highlights of twentieth-century ballet, and exciting creations by choreographers who are blazing new trails around the world.
 This kaleidoscopic triptych takes you on a virtual journey through the history of ballet, guided by the gifted young dancers of the Junior Company.

-At the time of publication the full programme of Unboxing Ballet 2 is still to be confirmed, but we can already promise an exclusive Junior Company première of Hans van Manen’s peerless In and Out, declared ‘a direct hit’ by dance critics.
+The full programme of Unboxing Ballet 2 is still to be confirmed, but we can already promise an exclusive Junior Company première of Hans van Manen’s peerless In and Out, declared ‘a direct hit’ by dance critics.

 Less is more